hheedat/local_video_library/README.md

 ## Configuration

-Create a `dir.conf` file in the project root:
+Create a `dir.conf` file in the project root, list the folders which you want to scan:
 ```
 # Video directories
 D:\Videos\Movie